ShiroTakeda/gams-mode/README.txt

 CHANGELOG.txt		Change log file.
 If you want to know changes and
 			newly added functions, please read it.
-BUGS_PROBLEMS.txt	Known bugs and problems gams.el			The main lisp program. setting-sample.el	A sample file for setting. gams-template.txt	A sample file of templates.
+BUGS_PROBLEMS.txt	Known bugs and problems gams-mode.el			The main lisp program. setting-sample.el	A sample file for setting. gams-template.txt	A sample file of templates.